 Short fiction: max.
 5000 words or six flash fictions (max.
 1,000 words each)

 Poetry: max. six poems to a total of no more than 6 pages/240 lines.

 Long poems, traditional forms, flash fictions and experimental creative writing are all equally encouraged.
-All submissions must be sent as a single Word .doc or .rtf attachment to the editor.
+All submissions must be sent as a single Word .doc or .rtf attachment to the editorial board via the Editorial Assistant Heather Robbins at firstname.lastname@example.org.
 The next deadline for submissions is 21 March 2019.
-If you would like to receive a complimentary e-book of the most recent issue to check content and style, please request one from assistant Heather Robbins (firstname.lastname@example.org).
+If you would like to receive a complimentary e-book of the most recent issue to check content and style, please request one from assistant Heather Robbins (email@example.com).

 Submissions should be accompanied by a separate file with the title, a 100-word abstract and a brief (100 words) biographical note.
 Relevant colour image files, along with copyright permission, may also be supplied at this stage.
 Only original articles that are not simultaneously under consideration by another journal will be considered.
 Unrevised student essays or theses cannot be considered.
 Submissions must include all quotations, endnotes, and the list of works cited.
 References should follow the Chicago Manual of Style.

 For contributions that include any copyrighted materials, the author must secure written permission (specifying “non-exclusive world rights and electronic rights”) to reproduce them.
 The author must submit these written permissions with their final manuscript.
 Permission fees are the responsibility of the author.